jameslnewell/react-testutils-query/README.md

 ### 0.9.0

+- added a notification when the provided selector is undefined (happens frequently when the passed thing is not a React component)
 - removed methods from `ElementCollection` which just proxy to individual `Element`s (`prop()`, `hasProp()`, `classes()`, `hasClass()`) because they're confusing and result in incorrect results when you've assumed they work on all the elements!
 - changed `.text()` to return the tex of all the `Element`s in the collection